j-hive/morphfits/README.md

 poetry install
 ```

-**This step is mandatory.** Download the GALFIT binary corresponding to your system [here](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html), and move it to the location of your choosing (e.g., your data directory, if it exists).
+**This step is mandatory for GALFIT.** Download the GALFIT binary corresponding to your system [here](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html), and move it to the location of your choosing (e.g., your data directory, if it exists).

 # Quickstart
 To quickstart MorphFITS without data, run
 ```
-poetry run morphfits download --input-root [INPUT_ROOT] -F abell2744clu -I grizli-v7.2 -L f200w-clear
+poetry run morphfits initialize -i [INPUT_ROOT] -F abell2744clu -I grizli-v7.2 -L f200w-clear
 ```
 for an `INPUT_ROOT` of your choosing, e.g. `morphfits_root`, which is untracked.
 The program will download the necessary `.fits` files from the DJA archive.